3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/rails/react-on-rails.md

 With that, we can now start building React-On-Rails!

+**COMMIT**

 ## Back-End: Ruby on Rails

 ### Model Set-Up and Seed
-Now that we have our project properly set up, lets work on creating and seeding our data and serving it as an API for our Angular project to consume.
+Now that we have our project properly set up, lets work on creating and seeding our data and serving it as an API for our React UI to consume.

 ```bash
   rails g model Artist name photo_url nationality
   rails g model Song title album preview_url artist:references
 ```

-Let's seed our database with our old tunr data.
+Let's seed our database with our old Tunr data.
 Copy the code for our seeds from this gist.
 [Tunr Seed Data](https://gist.github.com/king0120/a465fe25558c63bcb6d2a8091da1cea4)

 Now let's create, migrate, and seed our database.
 Then we can test and make sure that ActiveRecord can fetch the data we need